-I currently work on the Perkeep project because:
+I used to work on the Perkeep project full-time.
+It is now still my main hobby project because:

 - data ownership is an important and interesting subject